 Afraid of Labor: Strategies for working through the fear

-My name is Lisa Pierce and I am a certified prenatal & postnatal fitness and yoga specialist, and have worked with hundreds of pregnant and postpartum parents as the owner and head instructor of Tulsa Prenatal Yoga.
+Hello!
+My name is Lisa Pierce, and I am a certified prenatal & postnatal fitness and yoga specialist.
+I have worked with hundreds of pregnant and postpartum parents as the owner and head instructor of Tulsa Prenatal Yoga since 2014.
 I’ve been teaching prenatal & postnatal yoga and fitness for 10 years, have years of training in childbirth education and labor support, and have had three kids of my own.

 Here’s what I’ve learned about working through the fear of labor: